jwjackson/confoundr/README.md

 INTRODUCTION

 This software implements three [diagnostics for confounding/selection-bias](https://www.ncbi.nlm.nih.gov/pubmed/27479649) that can be used in sequence.
 Built upon the framework of sequential exchangeability, these apply to any study of multivariate exposures e.g. time-varying exposures, direct effects, interaction, and censoring.
-The first two diagnostics pertain to the nature of confounding/selection-bias in the data, while the third is meant to examine residual confounding/selection-bias after applying certai adjustment methods.
+The first two diagnostics pertain to the nature of confounding/selection-bias in the data, while the third is meant to examine residual confounding/selection-bias after applying certain adjustment methods.
 These tools are meant to help describe confounding/selection-bias in complex data _after_ investigators have selected covariates to adjust for (e.g., through subject-matter knowledge).

 + *Diagnostic 1* is a generalization of a "Table 1" for multivariate exposures (i.e. multiple exposures that are distinct in timing or character).
 It examines whether the prior covariate means are the same across exposure groups, among persons who have followed a particular exposure trajectory up to that point in time.
 Like a "Table 1" it is meant to describe whether exposure groups have different distributions of prior covariates.